How to be a responsible boat owner

 Keeping your boat working well will make your day on the water more fun and safe.
 Nobody wants to get stuck on the open water because of mechanical problems.
 Using a checklist before you head out for the day and keeping a regular maintenance routine will keep your boat in good shape longer.

-There comes a time in every boat owner's life when they no longer want or need their boat.
+There comes a time for every boat owner when they no longer want or need their boat.

 Here are some options: